TuckerMassad/react-animated-counter/README.md

 **Props:**

-_Note:_  All props are optional and have default values.

 |     Name       |     Type      |             Description                |     Default    |
 |----------------|---------------|----------------------------------------|----------------|
 |    value       | integer       | The state integer value                | `0`            |